UWL-CODERS/CODERS_Website/README.md

 ## Website Structure & What To Know to Contribute:

-Nothing!
-Our website is built using the following technologies I highly suggest you learn about or at least get a feel for:
+Our website is built using the following technologies.
+I highly suggest you learn about or at least get a feel for:

 - HTML for structure
 - CSS, SCSS for styling
 - JavaScript/TypeScript for interactivity
 - Angular Service for Dynamic Website Modification and Deployment

-### If you have any questions, concerns, or need anything, please reach out to me at lambrecht5083@uwlax.edu or through Snapchat!
+If you have any questions, concerns, or need anything, please reach out to me at lambrecht5083@uwlax.edu or through [Snapchat](https://snapchat.com/add/bren-dog2020)!

-# Cool Angular Tips and Tricks
+# Angular Usage

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.